jsobreir/42_minishell/README.md

 # minishell
 <p style="text-align:center;">As beautiful as a shell.</p>

-The goal of this project is to create an algorithm capable of ordering a Stack of numbers, using a restricted set of operations.
+The goal of this project is to create a simpler version of a shell, adhering to the Goals and Rules below.

 ## Documentation
 ## Project Goals and Rules